cran/textrecipes/tests/testthat/_snaps/lemma.md

     Condition
       Error in `step_lemma()`:
       Caused by error in `bake()`:
-      ! `text` doesn't have a lemma attribute.
-Make sure the tokenization step includes lemmatization.
+      ! `text` doesn't have a lemma attribute. i Make sure the tokenization step includes lemmatization.

+# bake method errors when needed non-standard role columns are missing

+    Code
+      bake(trained, new_data = tokenized_test_data[, -1])
+    Condition
+      Error in `step_lemma()`:
+      !
+The following required column is missing from `new_data`: text.

 # empty printing